 The Blues Colorado Blue Spruce is a dense evergreen tree with a rounded form and gracefully weeping branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 The Blues Colorado Blue Spruce is recommended for the following landscape applications:

 Accent, Vertical Accent, Hedges/Screening, General Garden Use

-The Blues Colorado Blue Spruce has attractive steel blue foliage which emerges silvery blue in spring.
+The Blues Colorado Blue Spruce is primarily valued in the landscape for its highly ornamental weeping form.
+It has attractive steel blue evergreen foliage which emerges silvery blue in spring.
 The needles are highly ornamental and remain steel blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The rough gray bark adds an interesting dimension to the landscape.